masiedu4/michaelasiedu-portfolio/src/content/blog/humility.md

   - ego
   - pride
   - humility
-description: "Timeless wisdom of the Bible the to suppress our ego."
+description: "Biblical approach to Humility."
 ---

 On a high-temperature night on 22nd March 2024, a profound level of introspection brought about two questions— one I could confidently answer and the other that caused me to panic.